Were you Charged with Violation of Probation, Florida?

 - You may be forced to testify against yourself.

-If you are found guilty of violating your probation, the judge can: reinstate your probation, modify your probation, or revoke your probation and incarcerate you.
+If you are found guilty of violating your probation, Florida judges can: reinstate your probation, modify your probation, or revoke your probation and incarcerate you.
 If the judge chooses to revoke your probation, Florida law allows the judge to sentence you to the maximum penalty for the criminal charge you were initially placed on probation for.

 Whether you have been charged with violating your probation in Miami-Dade County or Broward County due to a new criminal charge or a technical violation, you need the advice and counsel of an experienced South Florida criminal defense attorney who has represented many individuals facing probation violation charges.
 Yale Galanter and his team of Miami criminal defense attorneys have significant experience helping clients charged with probation violations and will provide the aggressive and skilled legal representation necessary to potentially eliminate or reduce your probation violation charges.